ethanwalsh16/neetcode-gpt/README.md

 > Assembled from the NeetCode ML course on [NeetCode.io](https://neetcode.io)
 > Built by **Ethan Walsh** on May 18, 2026

-Every file in this project is code I wrote and submitted while completing the NeetCode ML course.
+Every file in this project is code submitted while completing the NeetCode ML course.
 The problems progressively build from gradient descent fundamentals all the way to a working GPT.

 ## Project Structure